-- At the start of each term, help the Peers develop their goal-based action plans.
+- At the start of each term, help Peers develop their goal-based action plans.

-- Assist the Peers in following through with their personal goals each term via regular check-ins and team meetings.
+- Assist Peers in following through with their personal goals each term via regular check-ins.

-- Support Peers to reach deliverables, including but not limited to:
+Support Peers in reaching deliverables, including but not limited to:

 - Final presentation

-- Work collaboratively with supervisors to plan and facilitate weekly Peer meetings.
+- Work collaboratively with supervisors to plan and facilitate weekly Peer sessions.